-Judging this year's Awards were a panel of representatives from our supporting partners together with Visa, our lead sponsor.
-Judges visited all 38 shortlisted high streets, assessing each one based on their original entry against four pillars of success: Community, Customer Experience, Environment and Digital Transformation.
+Judges will visit all 40 shortlisted high streets, assessing each one based on their original entry against the four pillars of success: Customer Experience, Digital Transformation, Environment and Innovation.

 Graham has been helping raise the profile of markets nationally and internationally, making them a key component of revitalising High Streets.
 In 2012 he was awarded an OBE for services to retail markets.

 Aodhán is the director of the NI Retail Consortium, responsible for engagement with the NI Assembly, Westminster, the Oireachtas and Europe.
 He has worked with government at all levels to champion 21st Century High streets.

 Ed is the CEO at Revo since 2016, leading its transformation from BCSC.
 Previously he was Director of Policy and Public Affairs at BCSC and was a lobbyist for the BRC and worked on policy in Government.

 Sophia is a champion and enabler of community participation and leadership in design and placemaking.
 She works to support a more collaborative approach to shaping our built environment, to improve place quality and equality.

 Martyn Evans is Creative Director at U+I, a regeneration property development company with a £12bn portfolio, Chairman of Croydon Council's housing development company Brick by Brick and Deputy Chair of the London Festival of Architecture.

 Allan Farmer, Head of Place, Corra Foundation: I lead the development and delivery of the People in Place programme which uses innovative place-based approaches to support people and communities to create positive change.